-Start apartment gardening if you live in a city and don’t have space for a regular garden with these 7 apartment herb garden tips.
+Start apartment gardening if you live in a city and don’t have space for a regular garden with these 7 Apartment Herb Garden Tips.

 We all try to be as healthy and natural as possible.
 We go to grocery stores, organic markets and spend money on superfoods.
-We purify our drinking water, pay attention to our body and try occasionally to enjoy nature to come out of our hectic schedules.
-A herb garden fits perfectly into this picture.
+We purify our drinking water, pay attention to our body and occasionally try to enjoy nature to come out of our hectic schedules.
+A herb garden fits perfectly well into this picture.
 Your home-grown herbs and perhaps vegetables too.
 Who does not want that?
 Freshest and tastiest.
 But of course, there is still a practical side to this story.
 How to create a herb garden?
-Did you have space for a garden in your urban house?
+Do you have space for a garden in your urban house?

 Apartment Herb Garden Tips

 1. Choose herbs that you like and use most